willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 Fit the model with the training data.
 We use a validation split of the training data (10%) to allow for things such as early stopping to work (it validates the validation loss against the training loss).

-The shape of the network is passed in via an argument.
+The size of each network layer is passed in via an argument.
 The first and last values in that layers array represent the input and output size respectively.
 The other 3 values represent the size of the 3 layers of the network.

 The batch_size here refers to the number of samples to be taken between gradient updates.
 Powers of two are recommended and typically values are 256, 512 etc. Batch learning greatly improves the speed of training and the stability of the convergence.